 Treatment options for unresectable stage III, stage IV, and recurrent melanoma include the following:

-Two approaches—checkpoint inhibition and targeting the mitogen-activated protein kinase (MAPK) pathway—demonstrated improvement in progression-free survival (PFS) and overall survival (OS) in randomized trials.
-Anti–PD-1 monotherapy (pembrolizumab or nivolumab) demonstrated improved efficacy outcomes with better safety profiles when compared with treatment using single-agent anti–CTLA-4 (ipilimumab) or investigator choice of chemotherapy.
+Two approaches—checkpoint inhibition and targeting the mitogen-activated protein kinase (MAPK) pathway—improved progression-free survival (PFS) and overall survival (OS) in randomized trials.
+Anti–PD-1 monotherapy (pembrolizumab or nivolumab) improved efficacy outcomes with better safety profiles when compared with treatment using single-agent anti–CTLA-4 (ipilimumab) or investigator choice of chemotherapy.
 The combination of anti–PD-1 and anti–CTLA-4 immunotherapies (nivolumab and ipilimumab) also prolongs PFS and OS compared with ipilimumab, but the combination is associated with significant toxicity.
 The efficacy seen with immunotherapy is independent of BRAF mutation status.

 Combinations of BRAF and MEK inhibitors have consistently shown superior efficacy compared with BRAF monotherapy.
-Improved PFS was seen when a PD-L1 inhibitor (atezolizumab) was added to the combination of a BRAF plus MEK inhibitor (vemurafenib plus cobimetinib); however, data on OS is immature.
+Improved PFS was seen when a PD-L1 inhibitor (atezolizumab) was added to the combination of a BRAF plus MEK inhibitor (vemurafenib plus cobimetinib); however, data on OS are immature.
 Further questions remain regarding triplet therapy, including how it compares with monotherapy checkpoint inhibition and if the concurrent administration is superior to sequential therapy (NCT02224781).

 Because of the rapid development of new agents, combinations, and remaining questions, patients and their physicians are encouraged to consider a clinical trial for initial treatment and at the time of progression.
 Clinical trials are addressing the following issues: